Alma Media has three operating and reporting segments:

-- Alma Markets
+- Alma Career

 - Alma Talent

-- Alma Regions
+- Alma Consumer

-Alma Media’s primary sources of revenue are:
+Alma Media’s sources of revenue are:

 The revenue categories listed above comprise several different revenue generating models.
 The media sector’s historically clear division between circulation sales and advertising sales has become diversified as a result of digitisation.

-In the competition for market share, the brand’s appeal and the marketing efforts aimed at maintaining its appeal are crucial in the digital environment.
-Alma Media’s consumer services are the best-known brands in their segments in Finland, the Czech Republic and other countries in which the Group operates.
+Brand appeal and the communications and marketing efforts aimed at maintaining it are crucial in the digital environment.
+Alma Media’s services are the best-known brands in their segments in Finland and the Group’s operating countries in Eastern Central Europe.
 The popularity of these services among users is based on a high level of usability, unique content and, in many cases, the importance of the social or communal dimension.
-For an advertiser, this opens up valuable opportunities to specifically target the businesses or consumers in a particular category.
+It is also essential to have the ability to respond to customer needs by delivering localised products and services.

 In Alma Media’s value creation for customers, shareholders and society, the key roles are played by the strong journalism, marketing and technology expertise of the Group’s employees, strong product and service brands, customer data, the best partners, an efficient production and delivery network and a stable financial position.
 These are described in more detail in value creation model.